 Exchange-traded funds offer a convenient way to invest in sectors or niches that interest you.
-If you'd like to add some highly rated stocks to your portfolio, the Guggenheim Raymond James SB-1 Equity ETF could save you a lot of trouble.
+If you expect companies rated by analysts as strong buys to outperform their lesser-buy counterparts, the Guggenheim Raymond James SB-1 Equity ETF (NYS: RYJ) could save you a lot of trouble.
 Instead of trying to figure out which companies will perform best, you can use this ETF to invest in lots of them simultaneously.
-It focuses on companies rated as "strong buys" by analysts at Raymond James.

-This ETF has performed reasonably, outpacing the S&P 500 over the past three and five years.
+This ETF has performed rather well, but it's also very young, begun in 2006.
+It has outperformed the S&P 500 over the past three and five years, on average.
 As with most investments, of course, we can't expect outstanding performances in every quarter or year.
 Investors with conviction need to wait for their holdings to deliver.

 The big picture

 A well-chosen ETF can grant you instant diversification across any industry or group of companies -- and make investing in and profiting from it that much easier.

 At the time thisarticle was published LongtimeFool contributorSelena Maranjianholds no position in any company mentioned.Click hereto see her holdings and a short bio.
 The Motley Fool owns shares of Transocean.
 Try any of our Foolish newsletter servicesfree for 30 days.
 We Fools may not all hold the same opinions, but we all believe thatconsidering a diverse range of insightsmakes us better investors.
 The Motley Fool has adisclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.